-Material Assets → The integration of new development within existing developments and infrastructure such as health centres, bus services, transport connections as well as sewers and water treatment infrastructure would be more difficult to achieve effectively.
+Material Assets (Infrastructure, amenity and recreational open areas) \rightarrow The integration of unplanned development within existing developments and infrastructure such as health centres, bus services, transport connections as well as sewers and water treatment infrastructure would be difficult to achieve.
 There is a higher demand in certain areas (such as Stewarton) where the existing infrastructure would be unable to cope with this type and level of development.
-Due to demand, development would become concentrated within these areas, , which would lead to the decline of settlements which are located in the more remote areas of East Ayrshire (such as small communities within Doon Valley).
+Due to demand, development would become concentrated within these areas of high-demand, taking place in an uncontrolled manner, which would lead to the decline of settlements which are located in the more remote reaches of East Ayrshire, such as periphery communities (within Doon Valley).
 Increased levels of sporadic and isolated developments would have a significant impact on infrastructure.
 Demand for services such as retail and commercial leisure may emerge at the edges or out of town centre locations to the detriment of the vitality of existing town centres.
-There will be no updated strategic approach to infrastructure or development within challenging settlements, leading to significant infrastructure capacity issues.
+There will be no strategic approach to infrastructure.